 Call us for a free quote at or Contact Us

 Generally speaking, the greatest discomfort resulting from the presence of fleas, is their bite and the intense itching that this causes.
 In most cases, the itchiness and red bite marks slowly disappear without any long term effects to your health.

 However, because fleas are recognized disease and parasite vectors and can cause allergic reactions in more sensitive people or pets, it is important to know about the different possible diseases they can transmit.

-In the U.S. the number of flea-borne disease cases is relatively minor but owing to increased international travel and the expected temperature rise due to climate change, diseases spread by flea species could affect more US citizens than before.
+In the U.S. the number of flea-borne disease cases is relatively minor.
+However, due to increased international travel and expected rising temperatures, diseases spread by flea species can now potentially affect more U.S. citizens than ever before.

 The most well-known flea transmitted disease is the Bubonic plague.
 In the 14th century, the bubonic plague (known as the “Black Death”) became an epidemic and killed 25 million people - up to 50% of the European population.